 It must also be acknowledged that birth is only as safe as life gets, and extremely rare events can occur that present no warning signs.
 An example of this would be a clot (embolism) in the laboring person’s lungs or a placental abruption.
 These extremely rare events are life-threatening no matter where they occur, but a hospital would have more equipment and a larger number of trained health care personnel immediately available to respond than would be possible at home.
 But because these events are sudden and immediately life-threatening, there is sometimes nothing that can be successfully done to protect the laboring person or baby even in a hospital setting.
 That being said, it is important for families considering home birth to be willing to accept these risks.

 Do you support waterbirth?

-I love waterbirths!
-Many homebirth clients choose to labor or give birth in the water.
-I use a waterproof doppler so I can still monitor the baby's heartbeat regularly if you choose to labor in a tub or shower.
-If you choose to give birth in the water, I will help you to bring your baby up out of the water and gently into your arms within a few seconds after they comes out.
-You baby is able to receive all of their oxygen through the umbilical cord, just like they do throughout the entire pregnancy, for these few seconds.
+We love waterbirths!
+Many of our clients choose to labor or give birth in the water.
+We use a waterproof doppler so we can still monitor the baby's heartbeat regularly if you choose to labor in a tub or shower.
+If you choose to give birth in the water, we will help you to bring your baby up out of the water and gently into your arms within a few seconds after they comes out.
+Your baby is able to receive all of their oxygen through the umbilical cord, just like they do throughout the entire pregnancy, for these few seconds.
 If you are curious about the evidence surrounding Waterbirth, Evidence Based Birth (a great resource!) has an entire article devoted to it here.

 When should I initiate care?